What Is a BAER Test?

 A brainstem auditory evoked response (BAER) test measures how your brain processes the sounds you hear.
 The BAER test records your brainwaves in response to clicks or other audio tones that are played for you.
 The test is also called a brainstem auditory evoked potentials (BAEP) or auditory brainstem response (ABR) test.

-BAER tests are quick and easy and have virtually no risks or complications; you don’t even have to be awake while the test is being performed.
+BAER tests are quick and easy, and have virtually no risks or complications.
 You do not need to prepare for the test in advance, though you may be asked to wash your hair the night before to remove oils that might keep the testing equipment from sticking to your scalp.

 You will simply lie back in a reclining chair or on a bed and keep still while the doctor places small electrodes (sticky patches with wires attached) on your scalp and earlobes.
 The electrodes are connected to a machine that records your brain activity.
-If your infant or child is being tested and cannot remain still, the doctor may give him or her a sedative medication.
+If your infant or child is being tested and cannot remain still, the doctor may give them a sedative medication.

 The doctor will then give you a set of earphones.
 You should hear a series of clicks or tones played through the earphones, but you do not need to do anything in response to the sounds.
 The electrodes placed on your scalp and earlobes will record how your brain reacts to the noises you hear.
 It will show if you are hearing the sounds properly and if they are being conducted from your ears to your brain.

 A printout of your test results should show spikes in your brain activity each time you heard one of the clicking sounds or other tones.
-If your results are in more or less a flat line, it may indicate that you have hearing loss.
+If your results show flat lines when one of the tones or clicking sounds was played, it may indicate that you have hearing loss.

 Abnormal test results can also indicate that you have sustained damage to your brain or nervous system.
 This could be caused by: